DrorDvash/ShellOpsLog/README.md

 ## ![image](https://github.com/user-attachments/assets/993e13fe-6f19-4d32-8285-d0b97440d62b) Bash/Zsh Usage
 1. Place the `ShellOpsLog.sh` file in your file-system or clone the repo.
 2. Adjust and add the following line to your shell startup file (e.g., `~/.bashrc` or `~/.zshrc`):

    ```bash
    source /path/to/ShellOpsLog.sh
    ```
+4. Open a new terminal/tab
-3. Manually call or uncomment the auto-start line at the bottom of the script.
+5. Manually call or uncomment the auto-start line at the bottom of the script.

    ```bash
    $ start_operation_log